Checking date: 22/04/2024

 Objectives

-By the end of this content area, students will be able to have: 1. a systematic understanding of the key aspects and concepts of thermal engineering and fluid mechanics.
-2. coherent knowledge of thermal engineering and fluid mechanics including some at the forefront of the branch in mechanical engineering.
-3. the ability to apply their knowledge and understanding to identify, formulate and solve problems of thermal engineering and fluid mechanics using established methods.
-4. the ability to select and apply relevant analytic and modelling methods in thermal engineering and fluid mechanics.
-5. the ability to conduct searches of literature, and to use data bases and other sources of information.
-6. the ability to select and use appropriate equipment, tools and methods to solve problems of thermal engineering and fluid mechanics.
-7. the ability to combine theory and practice to solve problems of thermal engineering and fluid mechanics.
-8. function effectively as an individual and as a member of a team.
-9. demonstrate awareness of the health, safety and legal issues and responsibilities of engineering practice, the impact of engineering solutions in a societal and environmental context, and commit to professional ethics, responsibilities and norms of engineering practice.
+1. knowledge and understanding of the scientific principles underlying the branch of energy engineering; 2. a systematic understanding of the key aspects and concepts of the branch of energy engineering.
+3. coherent knowledge of the branch of energy engineering including some at the forefront of energetic technologies; 4. awareness of the wider multidisciplinary context of engineering.
+5. the ability to apply their knowledge and understanding to identify, formulate and solve energy engineering problems using established methods; 6. the ability to select and apply relevant analytic and modelling methods.
+7. the ability to apply their knowledge and understanding to develop and realise designs to meet defined and specified requirements 8. the ability to conduct searches of literature, and to use data bases and other sources of information; 9. the ability to design and conduct appropriate experiments, interpret the data and draw conclusions; 10. workshop and laboratory skills.
+11. the ability to select and use appropriate equipment, tools and methods; 12. the ability to combine theory and practice to solve energy engineering problems; 13. an understanding of applicable techniques and methods, and of their limitations; 14. function effectively as an individual and as a member of a team; 15. use diverse methods to communicate effectively with the engineering community and with society at large; 16. demonstrate awareness of the health, safety and legal issues and responsibilities of engineering practice, the impact of engineering solutions in a societal and environmental context, and commit to professional ethics, responsibilities and norms of engineering practice.
+17. recognise the need for, and have the ability to engage in independent, life-long learning.

 Skills and learning outcomes